nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

 One improvement we had in our design was the use of an Enum to be passed to the overridden constructors of the Mocked Adapror classes to make the mocked instance of the Adaptor Pass for fail a test or throw exceptions thus facilitating Negative tests

 ![MicroserviceDesignPatternTDDandBDD](https://github.com/nic0michael/RabbitMQProducerMicroservice/blob/master/MicroserviceDesignPatternTDDandBDD.png)
+Fig 2 : The Class diagram showing the Mock Classes used for Unit Testing.

 ### 8.1 Positive Tests
 For Positive tests all the public methods of the Mock Service Classes will return the Expected values .